Game Studio

 Player-to-player trading.
 Sell what you don't need, buy what you do.
 No fake currency.

-Free to play.
-No microtransactions.
+Free to play during early access.
 No paid advantages.
-Nothing to buy.
 Just play the game.

 Proprietary engine and server, built from scratch.
 No Unity, no Unreal, no middleware.
 The whole thing is custom.

 Player feedback goes straight into development.
-There's no committee, no roadmap meetings, no corporate filter.
+There's no corporate filter.
 Just a Discord and a to-do list.